bovem/bovem-blog/content/posts/linear-algebra/gaussian-elimination/index.md

 Thus, the equation $(5)$ is just the equation $(4)$ scaled up by 2.

 ## No Solution
-It is also possible that for a system of linear equations, no value of variable satisfies all the equations like the following.
+It is also possible for a system of linear equations that none of the variable values satisfy all the equations, like the following.

 $$x+y=4 \tag{6}$$